-You will learn how to control and moderate diaries and bulletin boards in Collabito.
+You will learn how to set up and moderate diaries and bulletin boards in Quallie.

 - What is diary/blog module